 A project is a container for apps across iOS and Android.
-You should create separate iOS and Android variants, as each app should have their own tokens and keys.
+You should add separate iOS and Android project variants, as each project should have their own tokens and keys.
 You can set up each project to support multiple environments, such as development, staging and production.

-Note: The information collected during the “Create App” flow is important as it helps our technology better serve you.
+Note: The information collected during the “Add Project” flow is important as it helps our technology better serve you.
 Fill out the form thoroughly.
 The information you input becomes a baseline for our artificial intelligence to figure out your product(s) needs and relay valuable information back to you about actionable steps towards getting more users, earning more money, saving money and much more.

 Free Plan - Your project quota is limited to 10 projects.